Looking for a Home with Southern Charm and Casual Living? Look no Further

 Vertically proportioned doors and windows

 This delightful 2-story, 2,160-sq.-ft.
-Victorian home exhibits several fanciful features of the style, such as the gable roofline, cut woodwork, decorative trim on front porch, brackets that attach the trim to the porch posts, and a turret.
+Victorian home exhibits several fanciful features of the style, such as the gable roofline, cut woodwork, decorative trim on the front porch, brackets that attach the trim to the porch posts, and a turret.
 The residence has 3 bedrooms, 1.5 baths, and a covered rear patio that mirrors the décor accents of the front porch (Plan #126-1414).

 4. Classical Styles

 Typical of any section of the country colonized by the French and Spanish, the Gulf Coast also features classical styles based on the Colonial, Federal, Georgian, and Greek Revival forms.
-Residences in the Gulf Coast Classical style usually start as simple one or two-story structures.
+Residences in the Gulf Coast Classical style usually start as a simple one or two-story structures.
 Side wings and porches are added to create a more complex facade.

-Some characteristics include a symmetrical exterior facade, gable or hip roof with dormers, multi-pane windows, short covered front porch, and simplified versions of classic details like Ionic and Corinthian columns.
+Some characteristics include a symmetrical exterior facade, gable or a hip roof with dormers, multi-pane windows, short covered front porch, and simplified versions of classic details like Ionic and Corinthian columns.
 (Read more about the Georgian Style.)

 Influenced by European immigrants who settled in the Northern and Southern colonies in the early 17th century, Southern Colonial is a large Early American style two-or three-story frame house with a characteristic colonnade extending across the front.

 How can you identify a Southern Colonial home?
 Here are several elements that set it apart from the rest of the neighborhood:

 Situated a wider distance from the road tcreating a feeling of elegance